 The curious false wall

-When it was excavated, some time between 1956 and 1958, the alcove at the end was blocked off by a tufa wall and nobody suspected there was anything behind it, but one day a block fell out, revealing a space behind.
+When it was first excavated, some time between 1956 and 1958, the alcove in the end wall was entirely blocked off by a tufa wall and nobody suspected there was anything behind it, but one day a block fell out, revealing a space behind.
 The tufa wall was removed to reveal the hidden painted wall.

-All that was revealed was decoration in 3rd or 4th Pompeian style.
-This indicates a date between 20 BC and 79 AD.
+The decoration is in late Pompeian style, indicating a date between 20 BC and 79 AD.

-The central panel would have been highly painted, yet Paget descibes it as having been deliberately erased, scoured over to remove the top stucco.
+The central panel is likely to have been highly painted.
+Doc Paget describes it as having been deliberately erased, scoured over to remove the top stucco.
 The decoration outside the central panel does not show such abrasion.

-Paget photographed the panel with every kind of coloured filter and infra-red, yet could detect no trace of what the original picture may have shown.
+Paget photographed the panel with every kind of coloured filter and even infra-red, yet he could detect no trace of what the original picture may have shown.

-The probe hole in the upper end of the wall showed no sign of any room behind the painted room, although there is space for one between here and the North Tank, hidden further back into the hillside.
+The dark hole in the upper wall showed no sign of any room behind this painted room, although there is space for something between here and the North Tank, hidden further back into the hillside.

-There is a marble doorstep between this room and Big D, indicating that they were interconnecting.
+There is a marble threshold between this room and Big D, indicating that they were once interconnecting rooms.